timostamm/protobuf-ts/MANUAL.md

 #### Custom options

-`protobuf-ts` support custom field and method options and will add them to the reflection information.
+`protobuf-ts` supports custom field and method options and will add them to the reflection information.

 For example, consider the following service definition in .proto: